milo1004/Piston-AI/README.md

 - 🧠 **LLM backend via Workers AI**
 - 🧩 Modular Python structure (easy to extend)
 - 🖥️ Runs fully in the terminal
-- 🐧 Cross-platform (Linux / macOS / Windows)
+- 🐧 Cross-platform -- Now supports Windows and Linux (macOS is experimental)

 ---